The Westinghouse Archives

 A prolific inventor who was awarded 360 patents and a progressive industrialist who founded more than 60 companies, George Westinghouse revolutionized the world multiple times.

 The railroad air-brake he invented in 1869 changed transportation systems around the globe, as did the railroad switching and signaling systems he created a decade later.
 In the 1880s his early interest in natural gas pioneered a new form of energy, while his vision and determination made practical the generation , transmission, and use of alternating current ushering in the age of AC electricity.
-Westinghouse companies played a major role in myriad aspects of modern life, including development of radio and television, a range of electrical products for consumers and industry, electric railways, marine propulsion, nuclear energy.

 Yet, despite his huge and enduring impact, George Westinghouse himself is fading from civilization’s collective memory.